boomcamp/django-restframework/README.md

 ```

-6. Check the container if already created.
+6. Check the container if its already created.

 ```
 dev-mentor@devmentor-PC-MK34LEZCBEAD:~/Downloads/tutorial$ docker ps -a